luigilangella/milestone-project-4/README.md

 This will create at the top directory a folder named 'htmlcov' and within that look for the index.html file and open that in your web browser.

 It will display all the tests run and if you need to run some more.
-My testing is at 84% at the moment and although could be improved further i'm confident that the app works fine as i have done some practical testing in the website itself by testing forms, buttons and links.
+My testing is at 84% at the moment and although could be improved further I'm confident that the app works fine as I have done some practical testing in the website itself by testing forms, buttons and links.

 I have also taken advantage of TraviCI which offers integrating continuous testing, it is linked to the github repository and the build is passing as you can see at the top of the README file.